Have you ever created a set of actions over and over again because the same situation keeps coming up?

 In our example app routine, you can see from above it works perfectly!
 We can now go back and click the Publish Draft option and the app routine screen changes to reflect it's published state.

-Note that by editing either the input or the output, you will create a new copy of your app revision.
+Note that by editing either the input or the output, you will create a new copy of your App Routine.
 This copy will not show up under "All Revisions", because you cannot change the number of input or outputs once you publish an app routine.

 Use your App Routine in your App